 The Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
 Stat. § 6.65, contains six categories of compliance to be tested in connection with the audit of the HPSSC's financial statements: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for contracting and bidding as there were no new contracts in 2013.
+Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for contracting and bidding because there were no new contracts in 2014, and public indebtedness as the HPSSC did not issue any debt.